Showings That Make Buyers Say “OMG"

 Your agent will also recommend that, actually, you should probably leave while they show off your house to strangers, who will look under your sinks and peek into your closets.
 Why should you heed that advice?
 Because it makes good business sense for you.

-1. Buyers want to make assessments on their own, without worrying about how the seller might react or try to influence them.
+1. A homeowner’s presence can make it awkward for the buyer.
+Buyers want to make assessments on their own, without worrying about how the seller might react or try to influence them.

-3. .
-You might point out something that think is a nice feature or amenity of your home, when it’s something that might turn off a buyer.
+3. Sometimes sellers say too much.
+You might point out something that you think is a nice feature or amenity of your home, when it’s something that might turn off a buyer.
 (That busy arcade bar down the block may have been your favorite place to meet friends and play Pac-Man during weekends, but it could be a deal breaker for a buyer looking for a peaceful block.)
 You might blurt out something that could tip your negotiating hand, like how motivated you are to sell (soon!), or that you always wanted to update the retro kitchen — but just never got around to it.

 There are two main benefits of having a broker’s open house: